dougeby/IntuneDocs/InTuneDocs/DeployUse/get-ready-to-configure-mobile-app-management-policies-with-microsoft-intune.md

 ---

-# Get ready to configure mobile app management policies with Microsoft Intune
+# Get ready to configure mobile app management policies on the Azure portal
-This topic describes what you need to do before you can create mobile app management (MAM) policies in the Azure portal.
+This topic describes the prerequisites that must be met **before** you can create mobile app management (MAM) policies in the Azure portal.

 The Azure portal is the new admin console for creating MAM policies.
 We recommend that you use this portal to create MAM  policies.
 The Azure portal supports the following MAM scenarios:
 - Devices that are enrolled in Intune